WHAT TO EXPECT

 As you're greeted outside when you arrive, one of our greeters will get you a grocery tote bag that is filled with some gifts.
 (You have to come to find out what!)
 If you have children, our greeters will also help you get your kids checked-in for Sunday School.

 As you enter the building, you will see a table that says "Center Kids."
-This is where you sign your children (or child) in for Sunday School.
-The kids join us for the singing and are then released along with their teachers.
+This is where you sign your infants & toddlers (0-3) into childcare.
+The rest of the kids join us for the singing and are then released to Sunday School along with their teachers.

 Worship (the service begins)